oiraqi/paradigms/P2-Integration/README.md

 ## Objective
 Can we imagine a programming paradigm, which provides us software developers, with: *the luxury to invoke remote services/functionality, as if they were local*!?

-Such a paradigm would:
-- increase devloper productivity by hiding all the programming hassle and details mentioned above, hence
+Such a paradigm would by hide all the programming hassle and details mentioned above, hence:
+- increase *devloper productivity*
-- promote software integration
+- promote *software integration* for:
+  - richer functionality
+  - higher performance

 ## Examples